denoland/deno/website/manual.md

 [toc]

-# Deno Manual

-[toc]

 ## Project Status / Disclaimer

 **A word of caution: Deno is very much under development.**

-We encourage brave early adopters, but expect bugs large and small.
-The API is subject to change without notice.
+notice.
 [Bug reports](https://github.com/denoland/deno/issues) do help!

 We are [actively working towards 1.0](https://github.com/denoland/deno/issues/2473), but there is no date guarantee.